hyperspark9/visualinux/README.md

 ## Reproduce the Evaluation

-If you use our init image and workload (see `workload/init.sh`), you can set a breakpoint on the syscall `getsid()` (at `kernel/sys.c:1168` in Linux 6.1.25) and run the executable file `/workload/test/summation`.
+If you use our init image and workload (see `workload/init.sh`), you can set a breakpoint on the function `security_task_getsid` and run the executable file `/workload/test/summation`.
 When the kernel execution first pauses, execute `vl-update evaluation` to reproduce the textbook evaluation results of our paper submission.

 The first time of object graph extraction might be slow since gdb needs to cache several statical information in a cold start.

-Note that the evaluation `dsl/textbook/14_kernfs.vl` requires a short hacking into Linux kernel source code.
-If you deployed the Visualinux by youself, You should manually patch the code in `scripts/kernel.patch/fs.kernfs.dir.c.patch` into the end of `kernel/fs/kernfs/dir.c`.
+*Note that the evaluation `dsl/textbook/14_kernfs.vl` requires a short hacking into Linux kernel source code.
+If you deployed the Visualinux by youself, You should manually patch the code in `scripts/kernel.patch/fs.kernfs.dir.c.patch` into the end of `kernel/fs/kernfs/dir.c`.*